The Ultimate Guide To Joining A Startup

 • Today, less than 25 years later, the market which it took is worth over $200 billion worldwide.

-• When a market is currently small but will rapidly grow, it leads to early market leaders having incredible word of mouth from being first movers (becoming the industry default.
+• The early market leaders had incredible word of mouth from being first movers (becoming the industry default).

 In some cases, a market is and will always be small – but a product that can be built for it can grow to consume other adjacent markets.